jup-ag/space-station/guides/100-spot/300-dca/100-how-to-create-dca.md

 Once approved, Jupiter will handle all future transactions for you automatically.

+A notification toast will appear that will notify you once the transaction has been sent and has completed.

 ![DCA Created](./img/dca-100-5.png)

 ## Step 6: Track Your DCA Plan